-The Fine Art building houses some of the best student studio provision in the country.
+The Fine Art building has some of the best studios in the country.
 This ranges from the open-plan first year studios designed for project work to purpose-built:

 - digital media studios

-We also house designated gallery spaces, seminar rooms and a large lecture theatre.
+All students are allocated their own studio space.
+We also house designated gallery spaces, bookable project spaces, seminar rooms and a large lecture theatre.

-All students have the use of the award-winning Robinson Library and computer clusters around the university.
+All students have the use of the award-winning Robinson Library and very-well equipped computer clusters around the university.

 We also have a designated drawing studio, in which life-room and other drawing projects take place.